What to look for in proper tile shower construction

 1. Cutting, rather than folding, the corners on a shower liner

 Why cut the shower liner if you don’t have to?
 When dealing with inside corners of a shower the corners of the liner should be folded rather than cut.
-However, if you have an outside corner, you will have to cut and patch the corner according to the liner manufacturer’s instructions.

 It is possible to cut the corners, patch them properly, and have it not leak.
 How do you know if you have a leaking shower?
 See number 5.